Free and Confidential Women’s Care Donate

 1. Verify Your Pregnancy Details

-After taking a medical-grade pregnancy test, you’ll want to confirm important pregnancy information with an ultrasound.
-An ultrasound provides the following details:
+After taking a pregnancy test, you may want to learn more about your pregnancy with an ultrasound, if eligible.
+An ultrasound can provide the following details:

-• Viability: Since it is estimated that as many as 26% of all pregnancies end in miscarriage, you’ll want to ensure your pregnancy has a heartbeat and doesn’t need medical treatment.
+• Progress: Since it is estimated that as many as 26% of all pregnancies end in miscarriage, an ultrasound can help show how the pregnancy is progressing and whether a heartbeat is detected.

-• Gestational age: Knowing how far along you are will influence your pregnancy options, such as the type of abortion procedure you may be eligible for.
+• Gestational age: Knowing how far along you are can influence your pregnancy options, such as the type of abortion procedure you may be eligible for.

-• Location of pregnancy: Sometimes, women experience ectopic pregnancies, which are dangerous and require medical care.
-You must know where your pregnancy is located to proceed safely.
+• Location of pregnancy: Sometimes, women experience ectopic pregnancies, which require medical care.
+Knowing where your pregnancy is located can provide important information about your health.

 2. Inform Your Boyfriend and Family